FACTBOX-U.S. companies affected by government shutdown

-Oct 3 (Reuters) - The U.S. government shutdown, which entered its third day on Thursday, is beginning to hit the factory floor as concerns grow about the economic consequences of a prolonged stalemate in Congress.
+Oct 7 (Reuters) - As the U.S. government moves into the second week of a shutdown, Congress appears no closer to finding a way to end it, raising concerns about the economic consequences of a prolonged stalemate.

-The standoff, prompted by Republicans’ determination to halt President Barack Obama’s healthcare reforms, could affect U.S. companies that rely on federal employees and funding.
+The standoff, prompted by Republicans’ determination to halt President Barack Obama’s healthcare reforms, could affect U.S. companies that rely on federal employees and funding, but a few have scaled back the number of its workers facing furloughs after Defense Secretary Chuck Hagel recalled most civilian defense employees.

 Following is a list of companies and financial institutions that have warned of project delays, employee furloughs and other consequences of a prolonged budget impasse: